Ethical Investment and Banking

 Score 5%

-The University website collates information in one place about investment practices and procedures in such a way that facilitates greater transparency and access to information for students, staff and the general public.
+6. Does the university website collates information in one place about investment practices and procedures in such a way that facilitates greater transparency and access to information for students, staff and the general public?

 1% will be awarded for each of the following being easily accessed through a clearly identifiable section of the university website: